How to Spend 3 Days in Lisbon - A Local’s Itinerary

 This 3-day itinerary is intended for travelers coming to Lisbon for the first time.
 It’s designed to help you understand the city, see the main sights, explore some great neighborhoods, and eat some terrific food.
 It also includes a day trip out to Sintra and has a list of other potential day trips in case you have a 4th day in the city (or just aren’t interested in seeing Sintra).

-Your third day will be spent outside the city, taking a day trip to the palaces of Sintra in the morning before visiting fantastic Cabo da Roca in the afternoon and finishing the day with dinner in Cascais and a visit to one of Estoril’s lovely casinos.
+Your last day will be spent outside the city, taking a day trip to the palaces of Sintra in the morning before visiting fantastic Cabo da Roca in the afternoon and finishing the day with dinner in Cascais and a visit to one of Estoril’s lovely casinos.

 Day 1 - From Belém to downtown Lisbon